dynamicslab/hydrogym/README.md

 - Chaotic pinball at Re=130
 - Open cavity at Re=7500

 with visualizations of the flow configurations available in the [docs](docs/FlowConfigurations.md).
-For the time being the cylinder wake is the most well-developed flow configuration, although the pinball should also be pretty reliable.
-The cavity is in development (the boundary conditions are a little iffy and there's no actuation implemented yet) and the backwards-facing step is still planned.